 It’s crucial to be aware of risks that aren’t evident to the human eye when conducting portable appliance testing, as they can be difficult to identify.
 Electrical workers’ tools, instruments, and equipment frequently have unique design qualities that, if not protected, can result in serious electric risks.

 - Accredited Courses

 What Does a PAT Test Consist of?

-A PAT test includes a visual inspection and a more thorough check using specialized PAT testing equipment.
+A PAT test includes a visual inspection and a more thorough check using specialized equipment.
 This test checks for earth continuity, lead polarity, and insulation resistance.
 Some appliances only require a simplified test, called a PAT insulation test.